By Jacinta Jardine, Caroline Earley and Maria Lyons

 - Module 3: The Role of the Supporter considers what a supporter is and isn’t.
 Feedback from our supporters indicates that having a clear understanding of the responsibilities and boundaries of the role is essential in the provision of effective support.

 - Module 4: Assessing Clients for Suitability looks at how to tell whether a client is suitable or unsuitable for online interventions.
-A few theoretical models are presented here to help supporters understand the different factors that can influence behavior and behavior change.
+A few theoretical models are presented here to help supporters understand the different factors that can influence behaviour and behaviour change.

 - Module 5: SilverCloud Programs compliments the new ‘cheatsheet’ feature on the supporter side of the platform.
 This module outlines the common features across all our programs, so that supporters can have a clear understanding of what is available to their clients.